St3451/readthedocs_tmp/docs/source/usage.rst

 -f, --no_fragments <flag: set to enable>   Disable processing of fragmented (AF-F) proteins.

+-x, --only_processed <flag: set to enable>   Include only processed genes in the output.

 -c, --cores <int>   Number of CPU cores to use in the computation.
 Default: ``number of CPU cores available``

 -s, --seed <int>   Seed to be used for reproducibility.